Chain-of-Insight/schrodingers-cup/README.md

 </p>
 <br/>

 ### In between game play sessions, you'll want to brush up on your skills.
-The game's meta-programming language, for changing the rules, is called [Nomsu] (https://nomsu.org/).
+The game's meta-programming language, for changing the rules, is called [Nomsu](https://nomsu.org/).
 Head to https://nomic.schrodingerscup.com/practice where you can test compiling rules and save or queue them for use in the next game session.

 <br/>
 <p align="center">